750.145(c2): Child Sexually Abusive Activity

 There are four CSC degrees of criminal sexual conduct, depending on the severity of the offense.
 Criminal sexual conduct 1st degree covers the most serious sex crimes and attracts the harshest penalties.
 Criminal offenses like rape, child molestation, and sexual assault involving minors and people with disabilities are usually categorized as first-degree criminal sexual conduct.
 People convicted of first-degree CSC face a lengthy prison sentence, hefty fines, and a permanent record as a sex offender.
 Their record may also be put in the child abuse registry.

 Criminal sexual conduct 2nd degree is also an extremely serious felony charge.
-It includes intimately touching another person without their consent for sexual gratification (see what is offensive touching).
+It includes intimately touching another person without their consent for sexual gratification.
 Such unwanted sexual contact could also be out of revenge, intimidation, anger, or humiliation.
 The punishment for second-degree CSC includes a prison sentence of up to 15 years, mandatory sex offender registration, i.e. the Michigan Sex Offender Registry, and lifetime electronic monitoring where the perpetrator is below 18, and the victim is below 13.

-Criminal sexual conduct 3rd degree includes any immoral act involving what is sexual penetration in any of these scenarios – with a person 13 through 15, through force or coercion, or between people related by blood or affinity to the third degree.
-It may also be an act with a physically or mentally incapacitated victim or where the offender is in a position of authority or influence over the victim (like a teacher-student relationship, see teacher sexual misconduct).
+Criminal sexual conduct 3rd degree includes any immoral act involving sexual penetration in any of these scenarios – with a person 13 through 15, through force or coercion, or between people related by blood or affinity to the third degree.
+It may also be an act with a physically or mentally incapacitated victim or where the offender is in a position of authority or influence over the victim (like a teacher-student relationship).
 The punishment for third-degree CSC is a lengthy prison sentence, hefty fine, or both, or even a requirement to register as a sex offender.

 Criminal sexual conduct 4th degree is a misdemeanor, usually involving unwanted sexual contact.
 It may be with a minor, someone with a mental or physical disability, or between relatives.
 The punishment for fourth-degree CSC is a jail term of up to two years, a fine of up to $500, or both.